 Results

 This scalable playbook has resulted in about the same number of meetings booked as the manual Targeted Champion playbook!
-Of course, the overall response rate is lower without the established CSM relationship, but it’s working to drive opportunities.
+The overall response rate runs lower without the established CSM relationship, yet the playbook successfully drives opportunities.